 * * * Next Change * * * *

-5.2 Use of industry solutions for management of cloud-native network functions
+5.2 Use of industry solutions for management of NF Deployments

 5.2.1 Use case #1: 3GPP management architecture evolution to support LCM of NF Deployment instance

 5.2.1.1 Description

 3GPP specifications specify the interaction with ETSI NFV MANO for the LCM of the virtualized part of NF (VNF).
 The requirements, use cases and procedures for the management of NF containing the virtualized part are specified in TS 28.531[7] for 5G network.
 The interfaces for the interaction with ETSI NFV MANO are provided via Os-Ma-nfvo and the Ve-Vnfm-em reference points specified in ETSI GS NFV-IFA013 [8] and ETSI GS NFV-IFA008 [9].